dennissxz/data-science-handbook/_sources/34-clustering/13-agglomerative-methods.md

 This is one advantage of hierarchical clustering over “flat” clustering like $k$-means
 ```

 A good representation of clustering process is dendrogram.
-The $x$-axis represents items, and the $y$-axis is distance.
+The $x$-axis represents items, and the distance along $y$-axis between two connected items is proportional to the dissimilarity between two clusters at the two connected items.
 It provides visual guidance to a good choice for the number of clusters

 Stop merging when
 - the merge cost (distance between merged clusters) would be much larger than in previous iterations (for some precise definition of “much larger”), or